Proton: History

-In 1886, Eugen Goldstein discovered canal rays (also known as anode rays) and showed that they were positively charged particles (ions) produced from gases.
-However, since particles from different gases had different values of charge-to-mass ratio (q/m), they could not be identified with a single particle, unlike the negative electrons discovered by J. J. Thomson.
-Wilhelm Wien in 1898 identified the hydrogen ion as the particle with the highest charge-to-mass ratio in ionized gases.
+In 1886, Eugen Goldstein discovered canal rays (also known as anode rays) exiting from perforations in the discharge tube.
+Wilhelm Wien in 1898 showed that these rays had a charge opposite to the negative electrons discovered by J. J. Thomson, but with a much higher mass to charge ratio.
+Later that year Thomson was able to determine a value for the magnitude of the electric charge, e, and show that the canal rays included material with charge-to-mass ratio (q/m) consistent with the hydrogen ion.

-Following the discovery of the atomic nucleus by Ernest Rutherford in 1911, Antonius van den Broek proposed that the place of each element in the periodic table (its atomic number) is equal to its nuclear charge.
-This was confirmed experimentally by Henry Moseley in 1913 using X-ray spectra (More details in Atomic number under Moseley's 1913 experiment).
+Following the discovery of the atomic nucleus by Ernest Rutherford in 1913, Antonius van den Broek proposed that the place of each element in the periodic table (its atomic number) is equal to its nuclear charge.
+Van den Broek speculated that the nucleus contained alpha particles with four positive charges and two electrons, the first version of the nuclear-electron hypothesis.
+(The modern model of two positive protons and two neutrons would take many years to discover).
+Also in 1913 Niels Bohr presented a theory of atomic structure which predicted electronic transitions related to nuclear charge.
+This was confirmed experimentally by Henry Moseley in 1913 when he showed that the energy of X-ray spectra lines of many elements followed a pattern based on atomic number.

 In 1919, after a long series of sporadic experiments interrupted by WWI, Rutherford discovered what he called artificial disintegration of nitrogen atoms.
 Using alpha particles from radium to strike air, Rutherford detected scintillation on a zinc sulfide screen at a distance, up to 28 cm, well beyond the distance of alpha-particle range of travel but instead corresponding to the range of travel of hydrogen atoms.
 By 1920 he concluded that these hydrogen nuclei were a constituent part of the nitrogen nucleus.
-These hydrogen nuclei were soon called protons.

-This result is described as the discovery of protons.
+This result has been described as the discovery of protons.